zowe/docs-site/docs/extend/extend-apiml/implement-new-saf-provider.md

-# Implement a new SAF IDT provider
+# Implementing a new SAF IDT provider

 As a Zowe API ML user, you can use the API Gateway to apply your own SAF Identity Token (IDT) provider by implementing an existing interface.